 - Extracts could be used as a way to hide preservatives.
 Tinctures (a type of extract) have high alcohol percentages; if used in the proper ratios this could be one possible way of preserving a product naturally.
 Extracts can also be made in a propylene or butyl glycol base and preserved with parabens, triclorisan, and urea but not disclosed as the manufacturer is only required to list the extract.
 If these extracts are used at high concentrations the product could be properly preserved, but without fully disclosing all of the ingredients, it would appear the product is preservative free.

 - It is possible the combination of ingredients do not need preservatives.
 If the product actually falls into one of those cases where it is naturally preserved, it does not actually need a preservative.

 We do not generally use a preservative if it is unnecessary with one notable exception.
-Salt and sugar scrubs are naturally preserved; yet many people would use them in the shower and splashing water seems like a real possibility.
+Salt and sugar scrubs are naturally preserved; yet many people would use them in the shower where they are continually exposed to splashing water which at some point could compromise the natural preservation qualities of the salt and sugar.
 We decided to use a preservative just to be on the safe side.
 We felt it was just not worth the risk.
 If you feel differently, we would encourage you to reach out to us, we would love to hear from you.